fatbardhfeta/SuperResolution_for_in-field_weed_images/README.md

 ## Online Resources

-In this work we have finetuned many networks and created a wide array of data.
-Since we can not put all of them in this repo, you can find them here:
+In this work, we have fine-tuned a variety of networks and generated a substantial amount of data.
+Due to size constraints, we cannot include all resources in this repository.
+However, they are available for download [here](https://drive.google.com/drive/folders/14K_3Xy3RmSgiwKjt9x8F296ro_QuJo3N?usp=sharing).